top of page

 My God, I’m not alone after all.

 “Liberty Bell by the Historic Capitol.”
-He responded to his radio.

 “Come to the courtyard.
 We’ll receive you there.”